 This document is the Snohomish County Consortium - Lead Grantee Template of the 2023 Action Plan for the Snohomish County Consortium CDBG, HOME, and ESG funds and this Executive Summary is the Executive Summary for the Lead Grantee Template.
-The City of Everett and the City of Marysville each also prepare a Participating Grantee CDBG Template of the 2023 Action Plan for the CDBG funds they each administer directly.

 Investment of the grant funds is guided by the priority community needs and goals set forth in the adopted 2020-2024 Consolidated Plan prepared in 2020, in collaboration with residents, public agencies, private non-profit-organizations, faith-based organizations, local governments, and other stakeholders through consultations, surveys, and a citizen participation process.
 The plan was also informed by quantitative and qualitative data, existing plans and reports, and general research.
 Additional citizen participation and consultation activities were conducted during development of the 2023 Action Plan and are summarized below.